rawls238/react-experiments/README.md

 **on** - the parameter name to "branch" off [REQUIRED]

-**shouldEnroll** - this determines whether or not the user should be enrolled in the experiment or not.
-It defaults to true.
-If false is passed, nothing is returned and no exposure is logged.
-[OPTIONAL]

 ## Customized Experiment Components

 If you want to create your own experiment component you can extend the base Parametrize component.

 ## Logging

 react-experiments deals with logging experiment exposure.
-Using the base ```Parametrize``` component always triggers an exposure log when the component is mounted.
-The ```ABTest``` component also does the same thing unless the ```shouldEnroll``` prop is false.
+All the components provided by this library trigger an exposure log when the component is mounted.

 ## Development